ethereumclassic/tweets-eth_classic/README.md

 ## ETCtweets

 - For tweets submitted via #ETCtweets, include "This tweet was sugested via the #ETCtweets hashtag.
-Thanks, @USER!" either in the retweet text, or a a follow up message via a thread; see [Threading](#threading).
+Thanks, @USER!" either in the retweet text, or a follow up message via a thread; see [Threading](#threading).

 ### Formatting and Style